 Any equality data submitted during the recruitment process will be treated confidentially and will be kept separate from applications.
 It will not be seen by the panel short-listing or interviewing candidates.

 Candidates with a disability

-In order to increase the representation of disabled employees in the workforce, HEE participates in the Two Ticks Scheme operated by the Department of Work and Pensions.
+In order to increase the representation of disabled employees in the workforce, HEE participates in the Disability Confident employer scheme operated by the Department of Work and Pensions.
 The scheme supports employers to make the most of the talents disabled people can bring to the workplace.